 Last Updated on December 20, 2022

-You have heard about sandboarding but not sure if that’s a thing?
-We got you covered.
-Here’s a list of interesting facts about the art and practice of surfing down desert sand slopes, and all the information you need to get started with this new (or perhaps ancient?) action sport that is becoming more and more popular all over the globe.
+Below, a list of interesting facts about the sport and art of surfing down desert sand slopes, and all the information you need to get started with this new action sport that is becoming more and more popular all over the globe.

 It is also called sand surfing, sand sledding (if sitting or lying on your belly rather than standing) or sand-skiing (if using skis).